andreashandel/research-and-teaching-resources/R_Resources.md

 ##Online Courses for R

 *  [DataCamp R online tutorials:](https://www.datacamp.com/) All levels of difficulty, good interactive exercises with a nice graphical interface.
 Some courses are completely free, for others a paid subscription is required.
-The student version of the subscription is very reasonable (currently $9 per month).

 * [Swirl:](http://swirlstats.com/) An R package that teaches R interactively inside R. Not as polished as DataCamp, but good interactivity, great motivating feedback/messages, beginner and intermediate levels.
 Completely free.